BenjaminGale/Planets/Comments.md

 been a few years since I last used Entity Framework I decided to come back to this later.
 Due to the time I lost debugging the SPA I was unable to get time to implement this.

+All of the methods in the solution are synchronous.
+I realise this goes against best practices and would use async in a real-world solution where I knew I would be contacting external databases and services.
+I decided to leave it out here as I knew I was using an in-memory database so no async work was required and I didn't see any benefit in making the methods async as I'd have had to add `Task.FromResult(...)` to all method calls which would have added uneccessary noise.

 The soution includes some integration and unit tests.
 The integration tests are very simple and just ensure that everything is wired up correctly.
 I've only provided unit tests for the service classes as this is where most of the 'logic' resides.
 In a real-world solution that had richer domain models I would obviously provide suitable test coverage.

+The unit tests make use of Moq and FluentAssertions.
+Moq is used to mock the `IPlanetRepository` interface and FluentAssertions is used to write readable assertions (it also provides much better messages when tests fail).
+These are both libraries I use regularly in my work so it made sense to use them here.